nodeshift-starters/reactive-example/README.md

                                                                                         122,1         Bot
 ### OpenTelemetry with OpenShift Distributed Tracing Platform

-Clone this repository, switch the branch to `opentelemetry-js-rhosdt` and follow the instructions on README.md

-Or visualize the instructions via github https://github.com/nodeshift-starters/reactive-example/tree/opentelemetry-js-rhosdt
+This [link](./OTEL.md) contains instructions on how to install the OpenShift Distributed Tracing Platform and enable tracing.